 Hello!
 I am a creative facilitator, cultural event producer, and community catalyzer who believes that learning experiences can generate a strong sense of purpose and belonging.
-I've taught in experiential and school-based learning environments for over 20 years and have 15 years of non-profit program management experience in the fields of public access, community health, and arts education.
+I've taught in experiential and school-based learning environments for over 20 years and have 15 years of non-profit program management experience in the fields of arts education, public access, and community health.
 During this time, I have collaborated with over 6,000 young people and adults as artists, researchers, educators, and advocates working on the collective project of designing a more equitable, sustainable, and creative world.

 My work is grounded in my experience as a performer and teaching artist that intersects with my background as a white, queer, transgender, first-generation college graduate raised in the San Francisco Bay Area.
 My pronouns are they/them/theirs but I also respond to he/him/his.
 I co-founded two nationally touring physical theater ensembles in addition to being a former artistic member of Wise Fool New Mexico.
-During my time as Managing Director of Topsy-Turvy Queer Circus, we shifted our focus to highlight queer and gender non-conforming performing artists of color, quadrupled our operational budget and expanded our show's annual audience to 1000 people.
+During my time as Managing Director of Topsy-Turvy Queer Circus, we shifted our focus to highlight queer and gender non-conforming performing artists of color, quadrupled our operational budget and expanded our show's three-day annual audience to 1000 people.
 I continue to stay rooted in the local San Francisco Bay Area arts community and am invested in mentoring emerging artists and arts leaders, especially those who identify as queer, trans*, and/or artists of color.